 Become skilled in multiple construction trades to increase your earning potential.

-You’ll study in our purpose-built workshops with our industry experienced lecturers learning not only the key practical skills, but also health and safety and how to look after your tools.
+By studying Multi-Trade construction with MidKent College, you will study in our purpose-built workshops with our construction industry experienced lecturers learning not only the key practical skills but also health and safety and how to look after your tools.

-You’ll then be able to specialise in one trade at a higher level, or enter a trade apprenticeship.
+After successfully completing your Multi-Trade training, you’ll be able to start your career in construction, specialise in one trade at a higher level or enter a construction apprenticeship programme.

 What will I learn?